 Ads that are across Google Search, the Google Display Network, and YouTube.
 On Google Search, advertisers can promote their business on Google.com as well as hundreds of other smaller search engines, within Google’s partner network.
 The Google Display Network consists of owned and operated properties (i.e. gmail, YouTube), as well as a network of several million websites and apps.

 Google Ads is a self service platform Google offers where advertisers can promote their business by choosing which type of ads to promote (search, display or video) and the targeting they want to focus on.

 There is no minimum required to start advertising through Google Ads.
-Advertisers can start advertising through Google Ads by just $1 per day.
+Advertisers can start advertising at just $1 per day.
 With Google search and display ads, you only pay if someone clicks your ad.
 Also, it’s an auction based system where an advertiser sets the maximum amount they’re willing to pay and the amount of traffic and ranking will be influenced by your cost per click bid.